cloudfoundry/bosh-cli/docs/cli_workflow.md

 ## 11. Sending stop message

-Once the agent is listening on the message bus, the CLI sends a `stop` message to the agent.
+Once the agent is listening on the mbus URL, the CLI sends a `stop` message to the agent.
 The agent is using `monit` to manage job states on VM.
 The `stop` is a preparation for the subsequent job update.

 ## 12. Sending apply message